tarunkatariaonline/coffee-shop-react-native/readme.md

   - **Coffee Beans Cards**: Highlighting different types of coffee beans available.
   - **Bottom Card**: Providing additional options or actions for users at the bottom of the screen.

+- **Cart Screen**: The cart screen where user  can explore various features related to cart.
+  - **Coffee Cards**: Displaying the option to add more coffee & coffee beans using + button and decrease coffee & coffee beans using - button and showing sizes are available.
+  - **Bottom Card**: Providing additional options or actions for users at the bottom of the screen.

+- **Favorite Screen**: The favorite screen where users can explore his favorite coffee which he add in favorite section .

 ## Technologies Used

 - React Native